GaijinEntertainment/DagorEngine/prog/dagorInclude/ADT/linearGrid.md

 - `leaf_id_t` is `uint32_t`; `createLeaf` logs an error and returns `EMPTY_LEAF` when the pool is exhausted, so callers must handle a failed leaf allocation.
 - `subGridIdx` is `int16_t`: at most 32767 subgrids, `-1` means none.
+- The subgrid width is compile time, not config: `LINEAR_GRID_SUBGRID_WIDTH` (8 shipped, power of two), so sweeping it means rebuilding.
+The refill counting sort indexes sub cells with a `uint16_t` whose 0xFFFF sentinel means "stays on the main layer"; a `static_assert` keeps the sub cell count below the sentinel.
 - `leafs.size() == branches.size()` is asserted after every insert.
 - Objects must be erased with the *same* position they were inserted with, otherwise `eraseAt` asserts ("Erased twice or wrong old position") and the object leaks into the tree.